OUR HISTORY

 2019

-We revolutionised the Ribera del Duero once again, this time with a clear commitment to clay, and we stopped making “Roble” category wines
+We revolutionize the Ribera del Duero once again with a clear commitment to clay and discontinue the production of oak-aged wines

 2020

-We have expanded our facilities and planted 12 hectares of white grape varieties to begin producing white wines in the Ribera del Duero
+We expand our facilities and plant 12 hectares of white grape varieties to begin producing white wines in the Ribera del Duero